prabhas23/coap-application/README.md

 <p>This project utilizes Constrained Application Protocol (CoAP) to demonstrate the simple REST API for .</p>

 ##Objective
-<p>Localhost CoAP Server and use GET and PUT to access the resource.</p>
+<p>Localhost CoAP Server on the system and use GET and PUT to access the resource.</p>

 ##Requirements
 1. NetBeans